justinmoon/bitcoincorps/README.md

 ### Step 0: Windows

 If you plan to use a windows computer, send Justin a direct message.
+These instruction assume are using MacOS or Linux.

 ### Step 1: Git